simaysanli/employee-service/README.md

 # Employee Service

-The aim of this project is to provide get, create, delete and update employees.
+The employee service to get, create, delete and update employees.

 ### Setup